thuongtuandang/Semantic-book-search/README.md

 Then you can start docker and run qdrant in terminal with the command: docker run -p 6333:6333 qdrant/qdrant

-Then you can take a look at you vector database at this link http://localhost:6333/dashboard#/collections/books
+After that, you can take a look at you vector database at this link http://localhost:6333/dashboard#/collections/books

 Note that you must keep it running to perform semantic search.